Why Automation Testing Is Important In Agile Development?

 When should you apply Automation Testing in Agile Development?

-- When same test case is to be repeated
+- If a single test case is to be tested repeatedly.

-- When the test cases are very tedious and can not be performed manually
+- If your test cases are very tedious and time-consuming.

 - If you have to run the test cases with different data and conditions several times